ROCm/rocm-llvm-python/README.md

 ---

-> [!CAUTION]
+> [!WARNING]
-> Currently, we have not uploaded any ROCm LLVM Python packages to PyPI yet.
+> Currently, we have not uploaded any ROCm LLVM Python to PyPI yet.
+So far
-> So far we have only uploaded packages to TestPyPI, mainly intended for
+> we have only uploaded packages to TestPyPI, mainly intended for internal
-> internal testing purposes.
-If you find similar named packages on PyPI they
+> testing purposes.
+If you find similar named packages on PyPI they may been
-> may been provided by others, possibly with malicious intent.
+> provided by others, possibly with malicious intent.

+---

+> [!IMPORTANT]
+> Ensure that `pip` has at least version `24.0`, please upgrade it otherwise.

 ### Via TestPyPI